Gambling

 Therapy

-This could be behavioural therapy like Cognitive Behavioural Therapy (CBT) or other types of therapy, including psychoanalysis and group therapy sessions.
+SDR uses therapy like Cognitive Behavioural Therapy (CBT) and hypnotherapy, including psychoanalysis and group therapy sessions.
 Therapy for gambling addiction is a great way to help someone change how they feel and think about gambling, which ultimately helps them stop thinking about gambling altogether.
+Hypnotherapy – SDR offers hypnotherapy for gambling addiction treatment.

 Medications